mcat56/enigma-/README.md

   My tests all clearly indicate their purpose.
 I use mocks and stubs in more than one test in Enigma.

 Version Control:
+  I have close to 40 commits and close to 15 pull requests, all of which communicate the their purpose.
+Some commits include multiple pieces of functionality.